jmwislez/fli3d/README.md

 ## Purpose

-Fli3d (pronounced "flight") is a project by Jean-Marc Wislez for the 2020 edition of the Belgian "Fri3d Camp" hacker event.
+Fli3d (pronounced "flight") is a project by Jean-Marc Wislez for the 2020 (well, 2022 :'-( ) edition of the Belgian "Fri3d Camp" hacker event (https://www.fri3d.be/).
 Its purpose is to develop and launch an ESP32 payload on top of a microrocket.
 And this payload needs to be as cool as possible ...

 The name is obviously derived from "Fri3d Camp", and hints to the "Chinese electronics" used to build it.